 Meet Rory Stewart

-Elected MP for Penrith and the Border in 2010, Rory fought tirelessly for his constituents: saving the local cinema and community ambulance, and battling the tech giants to bring high-speed broadband to this large rural community.
+He took up an invitation from David Cameron for people who had never been involved in politics before to become a Member of Parliament and was elected MP for Penrith and the Border in 2010.
+There Rory focused on the issues that mattered to local people: saving the local cinema and community ambulance, and bringing high-speed broadband to this large rural community.
 He served in government in numerous roles, as Africa Minister – fighting climate change in some of the world’s poorest countries – and as an Environment Minister, tackling issues from flooding to protecting hedgehogs.
-He introduced the plastic bag tax, in the face of those who said it would never work.
+He took the plastic bag tax through the House of Commons, which has reduced the number of plastic bags by billions.

-As Prisons Minister, he was laser-focused on reducing violence - and promised to resign if he didn’t successfully cut assaults in Britain’s ten most troubled jails.
+As Prisons Minister, he focused his energy on reducing violence - and promised to resign if he didn’t successfully cut assaults in Britain’s ten most troubled jails.
 He took a hands on approach: setting up a war room and bringing in a military commander to run it.
 He combined a tough focus on security, especially stopping drugs getting inside, with meaningful rehabilitation programmes for offenders.
-After a year, he managed to cut violence in these jails by 17%.
+He succeeded in reducing violence within seven months.

-Last September, when Boris Johnson made it clear he was prepared to send our economy off the cliff of a No Deal Brexit, Rory worked with MPs from all parties to stop him.
-For Rory, putting political games ahead of people’s lives was intolerable - and against his values.
-He sacrificed his career as a Conservative MP by voting to prevent a disastrous No Deal, forcing Boris Johnson to come to an agreement with the EU.
+Last September, when Boris Johnson made it clear he was prepared to countenance a No Deal Brexit, Rory worked with MPs from all parties to stop this - and resigned from the Conservative Party.